ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

 !!! warning

-    Only a certificate that was created by signing the most-recent CSR can be uploaded to IP Fabric!
+    Only a certificate that was created by signing the most recent CSR can be uploaded to IP Fabric!
 If you generate another CSR before uploading the certificate created from the previously generated CSR, the certificate will not be applied.